 Almost every state and large metropolitan area now has an internet mapping service to provide public access to geospatial data collected at the taxpayers' expense.
 Your best approach is to search (for example, using Google or other search engine of your choice) for the phrase "GIS" and whatever state or locality you are interested in.
 (And sometimes you will just stumble across GIS data sets, such as those connected from the Maps and GIS page of the Driftless Area Initiative.)

 For example, a search for "GIS and Chicago" will result in (among others) the City of Chicago GIS page.
 If you perform the same search with the search terms "GIS and Boston," you will discover that all Boston information is simply part of Massachusetts GIS, a state agency (though you might also want to check out the blog Bostonography).
 Some state departments might have their own services, such as the NYS DEC Mapping Gateway.
+Some web sites develop as part of specific policy initiatives, such as Data-Driven Detroit or The Greater New Orleans Community Data Center.
 As a final example, here is an entire page of IMS sites found by looking for information on New York City and GIS.

 Thematically-Related Internet Mapping Services